Andh001/project_deduplication/README.md

-on social sites also thousands of users uploads a same image, video, mp3 files, on cloud. and hence to use storage in more efficient way we have developed "Availability Aware Distributed Data Deduplication"
+on social sites also thousands of users uploads a same image, video, mp3 files, on cloud. and hence to use storage in more efficient way we have developed "Reliability Aware Distributed Data Deduplication"

 For more
 Read Wiki